GuidesComparisonsRyzen 9 7945HX Vs Core i9 13980HX: Which Is Better?

 • Capping the power at half of the full potential of these machines, the trend of AMD outperforming Intel continued.
 It had 201 samples per minute in the Monster render, whereas the i9 had 157 samples per minute in the Monster render.

-• The Junkshop render was no different, with 137 samples per minute on the Ryzen, whereas the i9 was much slower, with 98 samples per minute.
+• We found the Junkshop render no different, with 137 samples per minute on the Ryzen, whereas the i9 was much slower, with 98 samples per minute.

-• Finally, the Classroom render was also far behind on the Intel machine, with the Ryzen getting 100 samples per minute, compared to 68 samples per minute.
+• Finally, our Classroom render was also far behind on the Intel machine, with the Ryzen getting 100 samples per minute, compared to 68 samples per minute.

 V-Ray